-SECTION 2.
-[NEW MATERIAL] DEFINITIONS.--As used in the Reserve Police Officer Act:

-- "board" means the New Mexico law enforcement academy board; - "director" means the director of the New Mexico law enforcement academy; and - "reserve police officer" means a person who is licensed as a reserve police officer by the board to assist police officers or who is a member of the New Mexico mounted patrol or the New Mexico rangers. - SECTION 3.
-[NEW MATERIAL] AUTHORIZATION TO COMMISSION RESERVE POLICE OFFICERS. -- A governmental entity as defined in the Tort Claims Act is authorized to commission reserve police officers. - [NEW MATERIAL] RESERVE POLICE OFFICER--SCOPE SECTION 4.
-OF AUTHORITY.-- - A. A reserve police officer commissioned by a governmental entity as defined in the Tort Claims Act and assigned to the prevention and detection of crime and the general enforcement of the laws of this state shall have the powers of a police officer when working with supervision from a full-time salaried on-duty certified police officer. - The powers and authority of a reserve police officer extend only for the scope and duration of the reserve .210889.3
+- SECTION 2.
+[NEW MATERIAL] DEFINITIONS.--As used in the Reserve Police Officer Act: - A. "board" means the New Mexico law enforcement academy board; - $$\rm B.$$ "director" means the director of the New Mexico law enforcement academy; and - C. "reserve police officer" means a person who is licensed as a reserve police officer by the board to assist police officers. - SECTION 3.
+[NEW MATERIAL] AUTHORIZATION TO COMMISSION RESERVE POLICE OFFICERS.--A governmental entity as defined in the Tort Claims Act is authorized to commission reserve police officers. - SECTION 4.
+[NEW MATERIAL] RESERVE POLICE OFFICER--SCOPE OF AUTHORITY.-- - A. A reserve police officer commissioned by a governmental entity as defined in the Tort Claims Act and assigned to the prevention and detection of crime and the general enforcement of the laws of this state shall have the powers of a police officer when working with supervision from a full-time salaried on-duty certified police officer. - B. The powers and authority of a reserve police officer extend only for the scope and duration of the reserve police officer's specific assignment.

-1 police officer's specific assignment.
-2 SECTION 5.
-[NEW MATERIAL] QUALIFICATIONS OF RESERVE 3 POLICE OFFICERSLICENSUREREPORTSROSTER 4 A. An applicant for licensure as a reserve police 5 officer shall provide evidence satisfactory to the board that 6 the applicant: 7 (l) is a citizen of the United States; 8 (2) has reached the age of majority; 9 (3) holds a high school diploma or the 10 equivalent; 11 (4) holds a valid New Mexico driver's license; 12 (5) has not been convicted of or pled guilty 13 to or entered a plea of nolo contendere to: 14 (a) any felony charge; or 15 (b) any violation of any federal or 16 state law or local ordinance relating to aggravated assault, 17 theft, driving while intoxicated, controlled substances or 18 other crime involving moral turpitude within the three-year 19 period immediately preceding the application; 20 (6) has not been released or discharged under 21 dishonorable conditions from any of the armed forces of the 22 United States; 23 (7) after examination by a licensed physician, 24 is free of any physical condition that might adversely affect 25 performance as a reserve police officer; .210889.3
+1 SECTION 5.
+[NEW MATERIAL] QUALIFICATIONS OF RESERVE 2 POLICE OFFICERSLICENSUREREPORTSROSTER 3 A. An applicant for licensure as a reserve police 4 officer shall provide evidence satisfactory to the board that 5 the applicant: 6 (l) is a citizen of the United States; 7 (2) has reached the age of majority; 8 (3) holds a high school diploma or the 9 equivalent; 10 (4) holds a valid New Mexico driver's license; 11 (5) has not been convicted of or pled guilty 12 to or entered a plea of nolo contendere to: 13 (a) any felony charge; or 14 (b) any violation of any federal or 15 state law or local ordinance relating to aggravated assault, 16 theft, driving while intoxicated, controlled substances or 17 other crime involving moral turpitude within the three-year 18 period immediately preceding the application; 19 (6) has not been released or discharged under 20 dishonorable conditions from any of the armed forces of the 21 United States; 22 (7) after examination by a licensed physician, 23 is free of any physical condition that might adversely affect 24 performance as a reserve police officer; 25 (8) after examination by a certified .216234.1 psychologist, is free of any emotional or mental condition that might adversely affect performance as a reserve police officer;

-- after examination by a certified (8) psychologist, is free of any emotional or mental condition that might adversely affect performance as a reserve police officer; - is of good moral character; (9) - (10) has been awarded a certificate of completion attesting to the applicant's completion of a reserve police officer training program approved by the board; and - (11) has met any other requirements for licensure prescribed by the board pursuant to regulations adopted by the board. - The board shall establish different levels of licensure of reserve police officers, with clearly defined duties at each level.
-One level shall require not more than five hundred total hours of training and provide that the reserve police officer is qualified to work independently without completing the training required for certified police officers. - C. A reserve police officer shall not be required to meet all of the physical fitness and agility requirements required for certification as a law enforcement officer; provided that a reserve police officer completes the fitness tests at fifty percent of what would be required for certification as a law enforcement officer at the time the reserve police officer is licensed. - The director shall waive the law enforcement D. .210889.3 training required by the Reserve Police Officer Act for an applicant who:
+- (9) is of good moral character; - (10) has been awarded a certificate of completion attesting to the applicant's completion of a reserve police officer training program approved by the board; and - (11) has met any other requirements for licensure prescribed by the board pursuant to regulations adopted by the board. - B. The board shall establish different levels of licensure of reserve police officers, with clearly defined duties at each level.
+One level shall require not more than five hundred total hours of training and provide that the reserve police officer is qualified to work independently without completing the training required for certified police officers. - C. A reserve police officer shall not be required to meet all of the physical fitness and agility requirements required for certification as a law enforcement officer; provided that a reserve police officer completes the fitness tests at fifty percent of what would be required for certification as a law enforcement officer at the time the reserve police officer is licensed. - D. The director shall waive the law enforcement training required by the Reserve Police Officer Act for an .216234.1 applicant who: